Tuition, Special Fees, and Costs

 Withdrawal and Leave of Absence, Including Tuition Rebate and Refund

 Students who withdraw from the School for any reason during the first 60 percent of the term will receive a pro rata rebate of tuition.
 No adjustment is made after 60 percent of the term has expired.
-In 2018–2019, no portion of tuition will be rebated in the fall term after October 23, 2018, for students in the D.N.P. program; after October 28, 2018, for students in the GEPN program; and after October 25, 2018, for students in all other programs.
-In the spring term, the dates are March 25, 2019, for students in the D.N.P. program; March 27, 2019, for students in the GEPN program; and March 30, 2019, for students in all other programs.
-In the summer term, the dates are June 29, 2019, for students in the GEPN program and July 6, 2019, for students in the M.S.N. program.
+In 2019–2020, no portion of tuition will be rebated in the fall term after October 23, 2019, for students in the D.N.P. program; after October 27, 2019, for students in the GEPN program; and after October 24, 2019, for students in the M.S.N. and post-master’s programs.
+In the spring term, the dates are March 25, 2020, for students in the D.N.P. and GEPN programs; and March 28, 2020, for students in the M.S.N. and post-master’s programs.
+In the summer term, the dates are June 28, 2020, for students in the GEPN program and July 4, 2020, for students in the M.S.N. program.

 The death of a student will cancel charges for tuition as of the date of death, and the tuition will be adjusted on a pro rata basis.